wyounas/wyounas.github.io/_posts/2025-10-10-exploring-all-solutions-to-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 As we discussed earlier, the execution continues if above is true, meaning the row is still available.
 It’s important to note that, because of these blocking statements, many computations will be blocked, but some won’t.
 To find valid solutions to the puzzle, we’ll make use of the assertion claim.
 More on this in a bit.

-After checking the row, we similarly check and block the placement if a queen has already been placed in the same column.
+After checking the row, we similarly block the placement if a queen has already been placed in the same column.
+We also block the move if a queen has already been placed in this region.

 For the adjacency constraint, before placing a queen we check the immediate diagonal neighbors—upper-left, upper-right, lower-left, and lower-right.
 If any of those cells already contain a queen, the move is blocked.

-Once a valid cell is found, we mark the row and column as occupied and we store the queen’s position in the _`result`_ array:
+Once a valid cell is found, we mark the row, column, and region as occupied and we store the queen’s position in the _`result`_ array:

 ```
 rows[row] = true;